 Vripple = Iload/(fxC)

-An alternative is to use a voltage regulator IC for a constant DC supply.
+An alternative is to use a voltage regulator IC for a constant DC power supply.

 You can check out constructing of a Full Bridge rectifier here with a video tutorial: